jonnylee777/Predicting-Baseball-Pitches/README.md

 - pitches declining from a pitcher's repertoire receive less historical influence
 - pitches becoming more prominent receive greater recent influence

+These weights were fine-tuned and tested for efficiency using ablation.

 Final sample weights combine both components:

 ```text